Available with Image Analyst license.

 Save a new copy of the schema.

 Add a class category to the schema.
-Select the name of the schema first to create a new parent class at the highest level.
+Select the name of the schema first to create a parent class at the highest level.
 Select the name of an existing class to create a subclass.

 Remove the selected class or subclass category from the schema.